The Parenting Advice Jay-Z Gave Prince Harry and Meghan Markle at The Lion King Premiere

 Actually, it seemed like the power couples spent quite a bit of time talking about their children.
 According to English, Harry also asked the Carters about their twins, Rumi and Sir.
 While Queen Bey reportedly told the royal the artists decided to leave their little ones at home, she noted they would have loved to be here.

-Beyonce, who in a gold Cong Tri gown, also appeared to get a little starstruck upon meeting the duchess.
+Beyonce, who stunned in a gold Cong Tri gown, also appeared to get a little starstruck upon meeting the duchess.
 After sharing a hug with Meghan, who wore a gorgeous black semi-sheer dress, the "Formation" star told the royal her baby boy was "so beautiful."
 The Nala character also reportedly gushed, "We love you guys!"

 However, Bey and Jay weren't the only ones to meet the royals.
 Billy Eichner, who plays Timon in the movie, also shared footage of himself practicing his greeting on Seth Rogen.